sudkc37/CI-CD-AWS-Deployment-Demo/README.md

-The workflow outlines a CI/CD pipeline using GitHub Actions with Docker, ECR, and EC2 for continuous integration and deployment.
+The workflow outlines a CI/CD pipeline using GitHub Actions with Docker, ECR, and EC2 for continuous integration and deployment of very simple application.

 ## 1. Login to AWS console.